“Do you think we’re far enough in yet…?” Sairek asked both of his companions as they continued to move up the mountain trail.

 A loud hissing sound like a deflating balloon was heard as both halves of the creature shuddered, and began to fall over towards the boy.
 Instead of moving away though, all he did was let out a pained grunt, and collapsed forward more onto the ground onto his left side.

 "Hey, look out!"
 Sairek yelled, adrenaline and instincts taking over as he sprinted to the boy.
-Thinking fast, he grasped the boy's mantle behind his neck with his left hand, grunted as he pulled the boy up off the ground and wrapped his left arm around him, then right before he they were get crushed, Sairek pointed his staff, yelled "Waert!!"
-And jumped.
+Thinking fast, he grasped the boy's chainmail around his neck with his left hand, grunted as he pulled the boy up off the ground and wrapped his left arm around him, then right before he they were about to be crushed, Sairek pointed his staff and yelled "Waert!!"
+He pushed his legs off the ground as he jumped, aiming his staff directly forwards.

 It wasn't the most graceful launch, holding his staff with only one hand while his weight was far heavier on one side, but it at least got them away in time before they were crushed by a giant hulking fungi beast.
-Sairek would have toppled over bnackwards upon landing but Cyial and Nayleen moved to catch them as Sairek held their rescuerer against him.
+Sairek would have toppled over backwards upon landing but Cyial and Nayleen moved to catch him as Sairek held their rescuerer around him.

 "U...Unnghh..."
 The boy groaned in obvious agony, his eyes squeezed shut and his teeth clenched and a pained grimace.
-Sweat covered his face and the helmet visor he had on his head did little to hide his dishevelled hair that was caked in dried mud.
-Abruptly, his eyes opened, violet in hue, as they snapped to Sairek and with another pained grunt in exertion, he pulled away from the Prince, stumbling away, holding his great sword in both hands as if he was about to lift it, but instead opted to use it to brace himself upright, barely able to stand.
+Sweat and a layer of dirt coated his face and the helmet visor he had on his head did little to hide his dishevelled hair that was caked in dried mud.
+Abruptly, his eyes opened, violet in hue, as they snapped to Sairek and with another pained grunt in exertion, he pulled away from the Prince, stumbling away, holding his greatsword in both hands as if he was about to lift it, but instead opted to use it to brace himself upright, barely able to stand.

 “C-Calm down, please.
 Are...Are you Varhi?”
 Sairek asked, lowering his staff back down.
 The other boy looked so exhausted, there was no way he was a threat even if he wanted to be one, and Sairek wanted to signify he wasn't one either.